-Dividends distributed by STMicroelectronics N.V. are generally subject to a withholding tax imposed by the Netherlands at a rate of 25%.
+Dividends distributed by us are generally subject to a withholding tax imposed by the Netherlands at a rate of 25%.

 If a Non-Resident holder of common shares is resident in the Netherlands Antilles or Aruba or in a country that has concluded a double tax treaty with the Netherlands, such holder may be eligible for a full or partial relief from the dividend withholding tax, provided such relief is timely and duly claimed.
-In addition, a qualifying parent company within the meaning of the EU Parent Subsidiary Directive (Directive 90/435/EEC, as amended) is, subject to certain conditions, entitled to an exemption from dividend withholding tax.
+In addition, a qualifying parent company within the meaning of the EU Parent Subsidiary Directive (Directive 90/435/ EEC, as amended) is, subject to certain conditions, entitled to an exemption from dividend withholding tax.
 Pursuant to domestic rules to avoid dividend stripping, dividend withholding tax relief will only be available to the beneficial owner (uiteindelijk gerechtigde) of dividends distributed by us.
-A holder of common shares who receives proceeds there from shall not be recognized as the beneficial owner of such proceeds if, in connection with the receipt of the proceeds, it has given a consideration, in the framework of a composite transaction including, without limitation, the mere acquisition of one or more dividend coupons or the creation of short-term rights of enjoyment of shares (kortlopende genotsrechten op aandelen), whereas it may be presumed that (i) such proceeds in whole or in part, directly or indirectly, inure to a person who would not have been entitled to an exemption from, or who would have been entitled to a smaller reduction or refund of, or credit for, dividend withholding tax than the actual recipient of the proceeds; and (ii) such person acquires or retains, directly or indirectly, an interest in common shares or similar instruments, comparable to its interest in common shares prior to the time the composite transaction was first initiated.
+A holder of common shares who receives dividends distributed by us shall not be recognized as the beneficial owner of such proceeds if in connection with the receipt of the proceeds, it has given a consideration, in the framework of a composite transaction, where it may be presumed (i) that such proceeds in whole or in part, directly or indirectly, inure to a person who would not have been entitled to an exemption from, reduction or refund of, or credit for, or who would have been entitled to a smaller reduction of, or credit for, dividend withholding tax than the actual recipient of the proceeds; (ii) and such person acquires or retains, directly or indirectly, an interest in common shares or similar instruments, comparable to its interest in common shares prior to the time the composite transaction was first initiated.